Aligned Technology Solutions Places 52 on the 2021 CRN® Fast Growth 150 List - NewsBreak

 Aligned Technology Solutions Places 52 on the 2021 CRN® Fast Growth 150 List

-CRN Recognizes the Top IT Channel Providers for Exceptional Performance and Growth.
 ALEXANDRIA, Va., Aug.
-10, 2021 (SEND2PRESS NEWSWIRE) — Aligned Technology Solutions, announced today that CRN®, a brand of The Channel Company ®, has named Aligned Technology Solutions to its 2021 Fast Growth 150 list in 52nd place.
-With this list, CRN recognizes the fastest-growing North American technology integrators, solution providers, and IT consultants for their significant growth and meaningful performance over the previous two years.www.newsitem.com
+10, 2021 (SEND2PRESS NEWSWIRE) — Aligned Technology Solutions, announced today that CRN®, a brand of The Channel Company®, has named Aligned Technology Solutions to its 2021 Fast Growth 150 list in 52nd place.
+With this list, CRN recognizes the fastest-growing North American technology integrators, solution providers, and IT consultants for their significant growth and meaningful performance over the previous two years.tippnews.com

 Comments / 0